nvhoanganh/demotron-anthony/README.md

 # show the list of out the box script you can run
 px scripts list

-# run one of the script
+# run one of the scripts
 # open http://<EXTERNAL-IP> and click on Dogs or Cats then run this command
 px run px/redis_data